 What are the drawbacks of granite cookware?

-Expensive – The first drawback of granite cookware is that it can be expensive as compared to other types of cookware.
+Expensive – The first drawback of granite cookware is that it can be expensive compared to other types of cookware.

-Can’t use on Glass top stoves – Experts says that you should not use granite cookware on glass top stoves because it can damage the surface of the stove.
+Can’t use on Glass top stoves – Experts say that you should not use granite cookware on glass top stoves because it can damage the surface of the stove.
 But you can also check the guidelines of Granite Cookware as well.

 Requires more care – In order to keep your granite cookware looking its best, you will need to take good care of it.

-Thin Layer – As compared to older version of granite cookware, the newer versions are thinner which results in less heat conduction.
+Thin Layer – As compared to an older version of granite cookware, the newer versions are thinner which results in less heat conduction.